 Lisa Noller gets results.

 Lisa is a trial lawyer and investigator in Foley & Lardner LLP’s Chicago office.
 She is chair of the firm’s national Government Enforcement Defense & Investigations Practice and works closely with Foley’s health care, regulatory and securities practices.
-Lisa is a member of the firm’s national management committee.
+Lisa is a former member of the firm’s national management committee.

-She has spent almost 25 years investigating, litigating, and trying complex criminal and civil cases, responding to government investigations, conducting corporate internal investigations, and persuading the government not to pursue clients.
+She has spent over 25 years investigating, litigating, and trying complex criminal and civil cases, responding to government investigations, conducting corporate internal investigations, and persuading the government not to pursue clients.
 As a member of the prestigious American College of Trial Lawyers since 2015, Lisa has been recognized for her trial success in over 30 civil and criminal trials in state and federal courts.
 She represents companies and individuals in parallel civil and criminal proceedings initiated by government agencies, and proactively counsels clients in enforcement and other litigation matters.
 Lisa is particularly excellent at representing health care providers, helping navigate False Claims Act and criminal matters, including Anti-kickback Statute (AKS), PPP loans and MA Plan issues.